timholy/Rebugger.jl/README.md

   (For brave souls who want to help fix these, see [HeaderREPLs.jl](https://github.com/timholy/HeaderREPLs.jl))
 - You cannot step into methods defined at the REPL.
+- Rebugger runs best in Julia 1.0.
+While it should run on Julia 0.7, a local-scope deprecation can cause some problems.
+If you want 0.7 because of its deprecation warnings and are comfortable building Julia, consider building it at commit f08f3b668d222042425ce20a894801b385c2b1e2, which removed the local-scope deprecation but leaves most of the other deprecation warnings from 0.7 still in place.